AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 If you are connecting from remote and cannot use the VPN, you can connect instead to department machines like kosh.aalto.fi, amor.org.aalto.fi (for NBE).
 The port is 22. *Note:* If you do not see your shared folder, you need to manually specify the full path (i.e. the folder is there, just not yet visible).

+.. _rsync_data_transfer:

 Using rsync
 ~~~~~~~~~~~

+.. admonition:: Prerequisites

+   To install rsync on windos please refer to :doc:`this guide<../tut/rsynconwindows>`

 Rsync is similar to sftp, but is smarter at restarting files.
 Use rsync
 for large file transfers.  ``rsync`` actually uses the ssh protocol so